The Bronx: Music

 The Bronx has had a long association with music.
 In the early 20th century, it was a center for the evolution of Latin jazz.
 The Bronx Opera was established in 1967.

-In the 1970s, The Bronx was strongly associated with the development of hip hop music.
+In the 1970s, the Bronx was strongly associated with the development of hip-hop, which evolved during a decade of demographic and economic decline for the borough.
 One of the genre's pioneers, DJ Kool Herc, held parties in the community room of an apartment building at 1520 Sedgwick Avenue, where he experimented with turntablist techniques such as mixing and scratching of funk records, as well as rapping during extended instrumentals.
 Other significant Bronx DJs from this period include Grandmaster Flash and Afrika Bambaataa.
-In addition, The Bronx was important for drill culture by raising rappers such as Kay Flock, Sha EK and many others.
+In addition, the Bronx was an important base for drill culture, with the rise of rappers such as Kay Flock, Sha EK and many others.

 Off-Off-Broadway

 The Bronx is home to several Off-Off-Broadway theaters, many staging new works by immigrant playwrights from Latin America and Africa.
 The Pregones Theater, which produces Latin American work, opened a new 130-seat theater in 2005 on Walton Avenue in the South Bronx.
 Some artists from elsewhere in New York City have begun to converge on the area, and housing prices have nearly quadrupled in the area since 2002.
 However, rising prices directly correlate to a housing shortage across the city and the entire metro area.